siqueries/ScalaSQL/README.rst

 I intend to use this for server-side applications, so thread safety and performance are very important aspects of this project.

+This software is released under the Apache Software License version 2.0.